easydataservices/db2-datetime/README.md

 ### Function NEXT_EVERY_N_MONTHS

-This function returns the earliest date on or after the specified date (P_AT_DATE) with the specified months interval (P_N_MONTHS) from the specified base date (P_BASE_DATE).
+This function returns the first date on or after the specified date (P_AT_DATE) with the specified months interval (P_N_MONTHS) from the specified base date (P_BASE_DATE).
 Parameter P_N_MONTHS is a SMALLINT value between 1 and 120.

 Examples:
 ```
--- Return the earliest date on or after 2024-11-15 that is a multiple of 2 months from 2024-10-31.
+-- Return the first date on or after 2024-11-15 that is a multiple of 2 months from 2024-10-31.
 VALUES datetime.next_every_n_months('2024-11-15', '2024-10-31', 2);

 31-12-2024

--- Return the earliest date on or after 2024-11-15 that is a multiple of 4 months from 2024-10-31.
+-- Return the first date on or after 2024-11-15 that is a multiple of 4 months from 2024-10-31.
 VALUES datetime.next_every_n_months('2024-11-15', '2024-10-31', 4);

 28-02-2025